Directors duties - The Privy Council overturns concurrent findings of fact of its lower courts

 Byers v Chen Ningning is a timely reminder of the duties which BVI directors owe to the companies to which they are appointed and the need for directors to take reasonable steps to prevent any breach of duty or misapplication of the assets of the company concerned.
 The decision also offers further additional judicial guidance and commentary as to when an aggrieved party can ask an appellate court to intervene in substance due to excessive delays in the usual processes of the court and the administration of justice.

-This article has been co-authored by HFW and Lennox Paton.
-The teams which acted for the successful liquidators in this case were led by Rick Brown (Partner, HFW) and Scott Cruickshank (Partner, Lennox Paton), and assisted by Joshua Prest (Trainee Solicitor, HFW) and Jonathan Child (Senior Associate, Lennox Paton).
+This article was co-authored by HFW and Lennox Paton.
+The HFW team which acted for the successful liquidators in this case included Rick Brown (Partner, London) and Scott Cruickshank (Partner, BVI), assisted by Joshua Prest (Associate, London).

 For further information, please contact the authors of this briefing or your usual HFW contact.